 ¨The devil himself had probably redesigned hell in light of information he had gained from observing airport layouts.¨

-After flying over 100 international flights in the past eight years as a Fifty-Plus Nomad, I have come to detest ¨Intermediate International flight connections¨.
+After flying over 100 international flights in the past eight years as a Fifty Plus Nomad, I have detested “Intermediate International flight connections¨.

-Most likely, you will have to go through security, immigration, and customs at the ¨Intermediate International Connection Point¨, even if you are transiting to a third country.
+You will most likely have to go through security, immigration, and customs at the ¨Intermediate International Connection Point¨, even if you are transiting to a third country.

 For example, let’s say you are flying from Cancun to Montreal and connecting in Atlanta.
 You will go through security in both Cancun and Atlanta.
 You will also go through US Immigration and Customs in Atlanta and Canadian Immigration and Customs in Montreal.
 (Note: if you take a flight directly from Cancun to Montreal, you will only go through security in Cancun and Canadian Immigration and Customs in Montreal).

 One exception: You usually do not need to go through security if you are flying from Canada and connecting in the US to go to another city in the US.
 (In other words, you will likely not have to go through security in Chicago if you are flying from Toronto to Los Angeles via Chicago).